Before understanding about API, Let’s consider some real time scenarios first.

 You go to any restaurant for a grand party.
 A waiter comes to your desk and takes your order.
 Waiter goes to kitchen and brings up your ordered food.
 You don’t bother how waiter did this.
 You just worried about your order.
 In more specific way, You are concerned for your work to be done not how it is done and by whom it will be done.

 Let’s see an another example.
 You launch Facebook URL on a browser and enter your credentials.
 If you provide correct credentials, you should view home page of your account.
 If you provide wrong credentials, you will see some error message.
 How it happens actually?
-When we pass credentials, some information is being sent to Facebook’s back end through messenger.
+When we pass credentials, some information is being sent to Facebook’s backend through messenger/channel.
 These credentials information is validated and response is sent back to end user through messenger.

 Let’s see an another example.
 You wanted to book a flight ticket.
-You generally use a website which shows flights from all flight service provider.
+You generally use a website which shows flights from all flight service providers.
 E.g. Yatra.
 When you enter all required details like Source, Destination, Journey date etc and click on search, you can see N number of flights from different airlines.
 Actually when you provide all details, Yatra sent a message through messenger to all airlines and request flight information as per requirement.
-Airlines returns list of flight with price to Yatra and it shows up to end user.
+Airlines returns list of flight with fare to Yatra and it shows up to end users.